Normans: England

 The Normans were in contact with England from an early date.
 Not only were their original Viking brethren still ravaging the English coasts, they occupied most of the important ports opposite England across the English Channel.
 This relationship eventually produced closer ties of blood through the marriage of Emma, sister of Duke Richard II of Normandy, and King Ethelred II of England.
-Because of this, Ethelred fled to Normandy in 1013, when he was forced from his kingdom by Sweyn Forkbeard.
+Due to this, Ethelred fled to Normandy in 1013, when he was forced from his kingdom by Sweyn Forkbeard.
 His stay in Normandy (until 1016) influenced him and his sons by Emma, who stayed in Normandy after Cnut the Great's conquest of the isle.

 When Edward the Confessor finally returned from his father's refuge in 1041, at the invitation of his half-brother Harthacnut, he brought with him a Norman-educated mind.
 He also brought many Norman counsellors and fighters, some of whom established an English cavalry force.
 This concept never really took root, but it is a typical example of Edward's attitude.
 He appointed Robert of Jumièges Archbishop of Canterbury and made Ralph the Timid Earl of Hereford.

 On 14 October 1066, William the Conqueror gained a decisive victory at the Battle of Hastings, which led to the conquest of England three years later; this can be seen on the Bayeux tapestry.
 The invading Normans and their descendants largely replaced the Anglo-Saxons as the ruling class of England.
 The nobility of England were part of a single Norman culture and many had lands on both sides of the channel.
 Early Norman kings of England, as Dukes of Normandy, owed homage to the King of France for their land on the continent.
 They considered England to be their most important holding (it brought with it the title of King—an important status symbol).

 Eventually, the Normans merged with the natives, combining languages and traditions, so much so that Marjorie Chibnall says "writers still referred to Normans and English; but the terms no longer meant the same as in the immediate aftermath of 1066."
 In the course of the Hundred Years' War, the Norman aristocracy often identified themselves as English.
 The Anglo-Norman language became distinct from the French spoken in Paris, something that was the subject of some humour by Geoffrey Chaucer.
 The Anglo-Norman language was eventually absorbed into the Anglo-Saxon language of their subjects (see Old English) and influenced it, helping (along with the Norse language of the earlier Anglo-Norse settlers and the Latin used by the church) in the development of Middle English, which, in turn, evolved into Modern English.